Washington Father’s Rights Lawyer

 If there is already a parenting plan in place, it may be modified under Washington law if there is a substantial change in circumstance.
 A parent who seeks modification of an order will need to submit a motion to the court to request such modification.
 The motion needs to specifically state the changed circumstance, make a request for a change, and explain why the change will serve the child’s best interests.

-Washington Fathers’ Rights Attorney is Ready to Help
+A Washington Father’s Rights Attorney is Ready to Help

-Washington law may seem confusing and the process to exercise your rights may seem overwhelming.
+A knowledgeable family lawyer can help guide the process along more smoothly (or efficiently), saving you time and resources in the long run.
 Additionally, you and your ex-spouse may be fighting about the terms of the parenting plan.
-Even if you agree, you may not understand all aspects of what to expect from a balanced parenting plan.
-It may be essential for you to consult a knowledgeable Washington fathers’ rights lawyer to protect your rights.
+Therefore, it could be essential for you to consult a knowledgeable Washington father’s rights lawyer to protect your rights.
 A dedicated attorney is ready to help you at any stage of your case.